chrisl8/PanicStations/README.md

 ### Arduino
 The code itself is [Johnny-Five](http://johnny-five.io/) based, and requires Arduinos with the correct firmatta installed to read the button input, write the LED input, and communicate with this code running on your PC or Pi.

-Because I am using code to control Neopixels, you need a different Firmata for the Neopixel library to work.
-I wasn't able to make any of the automated programs written work, so I did this:

-1. Open up the Arduino program.
-2. Open the file `PanicStations/node/node_modules/node-pixel/firmware/build/node_pixel_firmata/node_pixel_firmata.ino` from the node_modules folder.
-3. Upload it to the Arduino like any program.

-If you just have the normal Firmata on the board instead of the special node_pixel version, you will get this error:
-IncorrectFirmataVersionError: Please upload NodePixel Firmata to the board

 ### Hardware Notes